 5 Things to Check in Each IW Task

 Remember at the beginning of this series, I told you that there is a reason behind each element of a work system?
 There is a reason behind each of these characteristics as well, and I’ll try to make them clear as I walk you through them.

-The Task Needs to be Mastered
+1. The Independent Work Tasks Needs to be Mastered

 This one is definitely the primary issue you want to be sure of when choosing tasks for independent work.
 Think about it….if you haven’t mastered a task, you still need to help to complete it.
 If you still need help, how will you do it independently?
 I know when I say it that way, it seems obvious.
 However, I often find that people easily forget this one.
 Make sure that each one of your tasks has been mastered in a direct instruction setting.
 Independent work is a GREAT opportunity for the student to practice to maintain their skills.

 So, you thought the work task was independent before you put it in independent work, but the student is struggling with the task?
 Chances are good that it was mastered in a certain situation, but the student didn’t generalize.

 You want to make sure that, if a student is struggling with or just learning the independent work system, it’s not because the task is something he can’t do.
 So, consider making the tasks easier than something the student could do in a 1-1 instruction setting when you are just getting started.A student must have mastered a task in order to complete it independently in a work system.